StrawberryBe/analytics.de-DE/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 >[!NOTE]
 >
 >Visitor API 3.0 or higher is required for customers using the [!DNL Experience Cloud] ID Service.
-Adobe empfiehlt, ein Upgrade auf die aktuelle Visitor API durchzuführen, wenn die verbundenen Codebibliotheken aktualisiert werden ([!DNL at.js], [!DNL AppMeasurement.js] usw.)
+Adobe recommends upgrading to the latest Visitor API version whenever associated code libraries are updated ( [!DNL at.js], [!DNL AppMeasurement.js], and so forth.)

 * Updated [!DNL AppMeasurement] to use the updated Visitor interface for requesting IDs.
 (AN-151483)
 * Es wurde ein Problem behoben, durch das nach der Deaktivierung von Linktracking weiterhin ein Linktracking-Cookie erstellt wurde.
 (AN-156332)